pwall567/textmatcher/README.md

 ### `appendResultTo`

-This will copy the result of the most recent match or skip operation to an `Appendable` (for example, a `StringBuilder`), avoiding the need to create an intermediate `String`.
+This will append the result of the most recent match or skip operation to an `Appendable`, avoiding the need to create an intermediate `String`.
+A separate version is provided for the common case of appending to a `SringBuilder`, since operations on an `Appendable` may throw `IOException` but those on `StringBuilder` do not.

-- `void appendResultTo(Appendable a)`
+- `void appendResultTo(Appendable a) throws IOException`
+- `void appendResultTo(StringBuilder sb)`

+### `appendSubstringTo`

+This will append a substring of the text defined by the `from` offset (inclusive) and the `to` offset (exclusive) to an `Appendable`, avoiding the need to create an intermediate `String`.
+As above, a separate version is provided for appending to a `StringBuilder`.

+- `void appendSubstringTo(Appendable a, int from, int to) throws IOException`
+- `void appendSubstringTo(StringBuilder sb, int from, int to)`

 ### `getResultChar`